Animal Vaccination Voucher Program

 For additional information on the program, click here.

-Residents who are receiving county, state or federal government financial assistance, Social Security or disability benefits may qualify for our DOGSNIP or CATSNIP programs.
-DOGSNIP is funded through the Humane Society of Washington County’s annual fundraiser, Howl at the Moon, as well as through donations and grants.
+Washington County residents who are receiving county, state or federal government financial assistance, Social Security or disability benefits may qualify for our DOGSNIP or CATSNIP programs.
+DOGSNIP is funded through donations and grants.
 There is a $40.00 co-pay for each dog spay or neuter surgery.
 CATSNIP is funded through grants and donations and has a $20 co-pay per cat.
 To qualify, applicants must have an approval letter from appropriate government agency indicating receipt of public assistance, Social Security or disability benefits.
 Assistance is also available for individuals maintaining feral cat colonies.

 The SNAP program (Spay Neuter Assistance Program) is funded by the Washington County Dog Licensing Program.
 It provides a discount voucher redeemable at any Washington County participating veterinarian covering: $80 for a dog spay/neuter plus $10 per animal for pain medication, $60 for a female cat spay plus $10 per animal for pain medication, $30 for male cat neuter plus $10 per animal for pain medication.
 All residents of Washington County qualify.
 Additional program requirements are proof of a current dog license and rabies vaccination.
 If unavailable, the client will be required to pay for them when they drop off their pet at the clinic for surgery.